IBM/rainbow/README.md

 	<img src="./images/VisualRecognition.png" width=300>
 </p>
 4. Pick a project name and a description.
 If you haven't already created a Cloud Object storage instance, the service should create one for you.
 Click ok.
+5. Look on the right hand side of the screen: you should see a label that says "Upload to project".
+Select all of the .zip folders you previously created and let the folders upload.
+6. As the folders upload, drag each of them to the center of the screen, and the classes should be automatically created for you.
+7. As a bonus, add as many photos as you can to the "Negative" training class.
+In this example, try to add as many photos as you can that resemble anything that is not an object you want to recognize.
+In our example, this could be an orange, grapes, or another fruit.
+8. Click the Train Model button.
+Go get a cup of coffee while you wait for this to finish.
+9. When you refresh the page, click the name of the model underneath "Visual Recognition Models".
+Click the "Implementation" tab, and then click the "Core ML" option.
+Download the model that it tells you to download.
-4. Replace the model at [iOS/rainbow/Model/ProjectRainbowModel_1753554316.mlmodel](iOS/rainbow/Model/ProjectRainbowModel_1753554316.mlmodel)
+10. Replace the model at [iOS/rainbow/Model/ProjectRainbowModel_1753554316.mlmodel](iOS/rainbow/Model/ProjectRainbowModel_1753554316.mlmodel) with the model you just downloaded.
-4. Update the JSON file that lists the objects [iOS/rainbow/Config/GameObjects.json](iOS/rainbow/Config/GameObjects.json)
+11. Update the JSON file that lists the objects [iOS/rainbow/Config/GameObjects.json](iOS/rainbow/Config/GameObjects.json)
-5. If you need icons check out [https://thenounproject.com/](https://thenounproject.com/) - you'll want to find both a colored and white icon for each item!
+12. If you need icons check out [https://thenounproject.com/](https://thenounproject.com/) - you'll want to find both a colored and white icon for each item!

+### Testing The App

+You should be able to build and run this app on your device by now.
+Try to hold the "camera" tab in front of one of the objects, and if it detects the object successfully, you are in the clear!

 # Sample output